macimas-fonts/macsMinecraft/README.md

 <br>
 *→ simply bold more readable*

-yep!
+yep! also please use with all letters uppercase, thank you

 <details>
 	<summary>previews</summary>
-	bold is most likely more readable, maybe
+	Bold is most likely more readable, maybe
 	<br>
 	<img src="./GITHUB/preview/illageralt_tweaked_1.gif">
 </details>